Skip to main content

 self.program_ownerAddress that submitted a program's deployment transaction

-self.signerAddress of the top-level transition's calling user
+self.signerAddress of the top-level calling user

 Serialize::to_bitsSerialize data to bits